typelevel/fs2/site/docs/faq.md

 ### Why does stream evaluation sometimes hang in the REPL?

 In versions of Scala between 2.12.0 and 2.13.1, stream programs that call `unsafeRunSync` or other blocking operations sometimes hang in the REPL.
-This is a result of the Scala's lambda encoding and is tracked in [SI-9076](https://issues.scala-lang.org/browse/SI-9076).
-There are various workarounds:
+This is a result of Scala's lambda encoding and was tracked in [SI-9076](https://issues.scala-lang.org/browse/SI-9076).
+The issue was fixed in Scala 2.13.2 (see [scala/scala#8748](https://github.com/scala/scala/pull/8748).
+If you are already using Scala 2.13.0 or 2.13.1, the easiest solution may be to upgrade to 2.13.2 or higher.
+If you cannot change Scala versions, there are various workarounds:
  - Add `-Ydelambdafy:inline` to REPL arguments
  - In Ammonite, run `interp.configureCompiler(_.settings.Ydelambdafy.tryToSetColon(List("inline")))`
  - In SBT, add `scalacOptions in console += "-Ydelambdafy:inline"` to `build.sbt`
  - Instead of calling `s.unsafeRunSync`, call `s.unsafeRunAsync(println)` or `Await.result(s.unsafeToFuture, timeout)`

-In Scala 2.13.2 and higher, this issue has been fixed (see [scala/scala#8748](https://github.com/scala/scala/pull/8748).
-Starting with Scala 2.13.2, the REPL uses a "class-based wrappers" implementation which fixes the problem.
-If you are already using a Scala 2.13.0 or 2.13.1, the easiest solution may be to upgrade to 2.13.2 or higher.

 ### What does `Stream.compile` do?
 Is it actually compiling something?
 Optimizing the stream somehow?